dukanegolder/weather-tracker/README.md

 ## Usage

 To use the website click the link in assets.
-Once the user is on the page they can then use the search bar to look at the weather for any city and find the 5 day forcast.
+Once the user is on the page they can then use the search bar to search for the weather for any city.
+After the user hits the search button it will dynamically populate on the screen with the five day forecast.
 After a search is made it will be saved in local storage and be displayed under the search bar to be used again for a quicker search.

 ## License